RobertoRamirez0/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    Q1.
+Answer: The DOM, otherwise known as the document object model, is an object that can be accessed in JavaScript and is essentially the HTML content.
+The interface the user sees is considered the DOM.
 2. What is an event?
+    Q2.
+Answer: An event is an action that a user takes when on a page.
+This could be anything from clicking on a button, moving their mouse pointer over an element or just scrolling.
 3. What is an event listener?
+    Q3.
+Answer: An event listener is a function in JavaScript that runs code whenever an event action takes place.
 4. Why would we convert a NodeList into an Array?
+    Q4.
+Answer: Converting a NodeList into an Array would be best in cases that we would want to take data from the NodeList and use it.
+Converting a NodeList into an Array allows us to use JavaScript Array methods on the data, since that would not really be possible with NodeList since it is not a JavaScript API.
 5. What is a component?
+    Q5.
+Answer: A component can be considered a 'part' of something bigger.
+Take, for example, a motherboard; it is a component of a computer.
+Components can also be components of components.
+A SATA3 header input on a motherboard would be a component of it.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account